EthanAdkins/LM01-Drone-SAR/ReinforcementLearningStuff/StableBaslines3_Testing/TestingEnv/README.md

 2. Select the Environment you want to export, and then select "Backup"
 3. Save it somewhere in your local computer, then push it to this repo

+If you want to use git bash as your terminal to run conda commands, follow this guide: https://discuss.codecademy.com/t/setting-up-conda-in-git-bash/534473

 <!-- Settings Config for AirSim -->
 ## Settings Config for AirSim